bparanj/crystal/programming/iac/docs/basics/packages-for-rails.md

 3. **`yarn`**: A package manager for JavaScript, used to manage front-end dependencies in Rails applications.

-4. **`build-essential`**: Includes essential tools for building and compiling software from source, including GCC compiler, make, and other utilities.
+4. **`build-essential`**: Includes essential tools for building and compiling software from source,  GCC compiler, make, and other utilities.

 5. **`libssl-dev`**: Development libraries for SSL, needed to enable HTTPS support in your application through OpenSSL.